loupeteam/Loupe-UX-Server/README.md

 #### Final state
 If everything has been set up correctly, the Lux client will be able to read and write variables located on the TwinCAT PLC.

+### How to trigger a automatic release through GitHUB
+Tagging any branch and pushing that tag to the origin will trigger a release.
+The release will have the name 'Release ' + what ever text is in your tag name.
+Example:  If you push a tag with the name 'v0.0.1' the release's name will be 'Release v0.0.1'.

+A release will include a .zip file named 'luxserver.zip' with the executable for the server and configuration.json file.
+The source code for Linux and Windows are also included.